OCA/reporting-engine/report_xml/README.rst

 You can visit http://<server-address>/report/xml/<module.report_name>/<ids>
 to see your XML report online as a web page.

+If you are a developer and you want a sample module to know how to use this reporting engine, you can review `l10n_es_training`_.

 For further information, please visit:

 * https://www.odoo.com/forum/help-1